Best waterproof running jackets for men and women

 At 170g this jacket from Montane’s wide range is light, plus the zippy chest pocket (which is the perfect size for a mobile phone, though Montane quote it as ‘map sized’), also has a double-sided zip meaning you can turn it inside out and pack the jacket inside.

-The Minimus uses Montane’s Pertex Shield fabric with taped seams, which did a brilliant job of keeping us dry in even the heavier winter showers, while a storm flap behind the zip prevented water ingress.
+The Minimus uses Montane’s Pertex Shield fabric with taped seams, which did a brilliant job of keeping me dry in even the heavier winter showers, while a storm flap behind the zip prevented water ingress.

 Soft fabric at the top stops it rubbing on the chin and the jacket was breathable.
-We did find the close female-specific fit on this jacket a bit tricky – a UK12 was too small on the hips, while a UK14 felt baggy overall.
+I did find the close female-specific fit on this jacket a bit tricky – a UK12 was too small on the hips, while a UK14 felt baggy overall.

 Less curvy runners may find it suits them better, though a wider hem with more adjustability (you do get a drawcord) would give wider appeal.
 A wire peak on the hood along with an adjustable cord make sure the hood stays in place, plus you get reflective details.